Kintyre/ksconf/docs/source/install_advanced.rst

 Please remember, the Splunk app install approach was introduced to alleviate several of these issues.

 A portion of this document is targeted at those who can't install packages as Admin or are forced to use Splunk's embedded Python.
-For everyone else, please start with the one-liner!
+For everyone else, please start with the one-liner:

+..  code-block:: sh

+    pip install -U ksconf

+This document includes some legacy information that may not longer be true.
+Generally speaking, installing Python packages has become much easier since Python 2 went away.
+However, there are still some weird corner cases out there so this document has be kept around for reference.

 ..  tip:: **Do any of these words for phrases strike fear in your heart?**